dancinnamon-okta/secured-fhir-proxy/README.md

 * A container for generating sample patients with the synthea generator.
 * A container for loading a sample FGA model and patient relationships into the OpenFGA container.

+Localhost ports used by Docker:
+* http://localhost:9091 - unsecured FHIR service for testing/debugging purposes.
+* http://localhost:9090 - secured FHIR service that uses OAuth2 + FGA for securing access to FHIR resources.
+* http://localhost:3000/playground - OpenFGA Playground - this is where you can look at your FGA model, and maintain relationships.

-Please see here for instructions on setting up this repository within docker.
+Please see below for instructions on setting up this repository within docker.

 ***Note- this proxy currently only supports read/search/$match operations.***